PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 In order to display code blocks, put the code you wish to display between two lines containing only three ticks ('```').
 For code blocks, make sure to add to the first set of three ticks the language that the code snippet is in, so that syntax highlighting is accomplished (for instance you can use `cs` to indicate that the block is C#, or `markdown` to indicate that it's a code snippet in markdown).

-When writing inline instructions, such as menu navigation, it should use the inline code block, and consist of the action names seperated by a ' -> ' (spaces included).
+When writing inline instructions, such as menu navigation, it should use the inline code block, and consist of the action names separated by a ' -> ' (spaces included).

 Example markdown: